-10.2 Risk management structure
+Risk management structure 10.2

 The Board of Directors has overall responsibility for the establishment and oversight of the Bank's risk management framework.
 The board has established a risk management committee comprising of three non-Executives Directors to assist in the discharge of this responsibility.
 The board has also established the Bank Asset and Liability (ALCO), Credit and Operational Risk committees, which are responsible for developing and monitoring risk management policies in their specified areas.
 These committees comprise executive members and report regularly to the board of Directors on their activities.